Frequently Asked Questions (FAQs)

 Do I have to pay upfront?

-No. LFTC does not accept money on account at this time.
+No. LFTC does not accept money on account currently.
 All flights are pay-as-you-go.

-LFTC accepts cash, but checks are not accepted.
+LFTC accepts cash, credit cards, and debit cards, but checks are not accepted.

 Do you charge tax?

-Yes, Ohio sales tax of 6.5% is applicable on aircraft rental and the sale of products.
-There is also an airport tax (City of Cincinnati) of 1% on all products and services.
-Instruction time and some other services are not subject to Ohio sales tax, but are subject to the 1% airport tax.
+Yes, Ohio sales tax is applicable on aircraft rental and the sale of products.
+There is also a City of Cincinnati airport tax on all products and services.
+Instruction time and some other services are not subject to Ohio sales tax but are subject to the airport tax.

 How is flight time tracked and billed?